usaid-cs/yesterday-i-learned/random.md

 - [The technologies used predominantly during the workday (are mostly enterprise software).](https://stackoverflow.blog/2017/04/19/programming-languages-used-late-night/)
 - Buy fish oil from the states.
 It is much cheaper there.
 (Same for gelatin)
 - [Nick Freeman](https://en.wikipedia.org/wiki/Nick_Freeman), otherwise known as Mr. Loophole, defended David, Jimmy, Ian, Tiff, AND Jeremy from their respective speeding tickets.
-- The word "[Connecticut](https://en.wikipedia.org/wiki/Connecticut_River)" is a French corruption of the Mohegan word quinetucket, which means "beside the long, tidal river".
-The river flows both ways.
 - Air-to-air missiles typically [explode on proximity](https://en.wikipedia.org/wiki/Air-to-air_missile#Warhead) rather than contact.
 - [_Use the second person (you, your) to tell users what to do_ like in error messages, and places where the app is telling the user about the user's content. _Use the first person (I, me, my) to let users tell the program what to do_ like on buttons and menu items.](https://ux.stackexchange.com/a/4350/40178) An important note is [**Don't start something with My, Your, or The**](https://ux.stackexchange.com/a/4351/40178) because these items don't sort right alphabetically.
 - At programming meetups, just like your experience, have [Wi-Fi that never work](https://python.sh/2017/4/why-i-stopped-attending-programming-meetups).